How to Create Your Career Plan in 4 Easy Steps

 Action Plan

-• Collect all the components of your career development plan—your self-assessment, your career objectives, and your plan for reaching your career goal—meet up with your career advisor again.
-This time present your action plan and make sure you have not overlooked anything.
+• Collect all the components of your career development plan — your self-assessment, career objectives, and plan for reaching your goal — then meet up with your career advisor again.
+This time, present your action plan and make sure you have not overlooked anything.

 • Apply for internship opportunities and volunteer positions to gain experience.